beyond-all-reason/teiserver/README.md

 # Teiserver
 An Elixir implementation of Uberserver.
+Currently implementing only the Spring protocol but later I plan to create a new and more modern protocol.

 ## Documentation
 - [Setup instructions](documents/setup.md)